westhatcheconomicsclub/westhatcheconomicsclub.github.io/README.md

-# westhatcheconomicsclub.io
+# westhatcheconomicsassociation.io

-This is the website of the West Hatch Economics Club
+This is the website of the West Hatch Economics Association